The Excitement was Contagious!

 The excited cheers coming from my neighbors’ windows reminded me of how it felt to be caught up in (involved in) a major sporting event.
 I quickly found a live stream of the tail end (the last part of something) of the match.
 I was excited to catch the last 5 minutes of the game that would determine Son Heung-min’s fate.
 Would he have to complete his military service and be unable to return to Tottenham Hotspur?
 Or would he and his teammates win their way to an exemption (freedom from an obligation imposed on others) from their military service?
 This added incentive (motivation, reason) made the stakes (something you could win or lose) higher and the game more exciting!

 Related Youtube video: Son Heung-min off national military duty…

 Below are 11 questions for discussion.
 Your goal is not to answer all the questions as quickly as you can.
 Your goal is to find something to discuss and talk about it at length (in great detail, for a long time, fully).
 In order to talk at length, you will need to ask multiple follow-up questions to keep the conversation going.

 If you are not into sports, choose one of the questions that is not related to sports.
-You will have more incentive to keep talking and you’ll enjoy the conversation more if you can find something that you enjoy talking about.
+You will have more incentive (something that motivates you) to keep talking and you’ll enjoy the conversation more if you can find something that you enjoy talking about.
 Don’t worry if you get off the topic and start talking about something else.
 The questions below are just a starting point.
 Think of your own questions and ask them!